huggingface/text-embeddings-inference/docs/source/en/cli_arguments.md

           [env: DISABLE_SPANS=]

       --otlp-endpoint <OTLP_ENDPOINT>
-          The grpc endpoint for opentelemetry.
-Telemetry is sent to this endpoint as OTLP over gRPC. e.g. `http://localhost:4317`
+          The endpoint for opentelemetry.
+Telemetry is sent to this endpoint as OTLP over the protocol selected by `--otlp-protocol`. e.g. `http://localhost:4317` (gRPC) or `http://localhost:4318` (HTTP)

           [env: OTLP_ENDPOINT=]